thinker227/GML-Events/DOCS.md

 Adds an event function to the event.

 ### Arguments
 - `{method} func` - The method to trigger once the event is triggered.
 This method will be rebound to `instance`.
+See [Event function methods](https://github.com/thinker227/GML-Events/blob/main/DOCS.md#event-function-methods).
 - `{instance or struct} instance` - Optional, defaults to `global`.
 The instance to bind `func` to.
 - `{bool} auto_remove` - Option, defaults to `false`.
 Whether to automatically remove the event function from the event when the event is triggered.

 ### Returns
 An `EventFuncInfo` instance corresponding to the arguments provided.
 Equivalent to `new EventFuncInfo(func, instance, auto_remove)`.
+See [EventFuncInfo](https://github.com/thinker227/GML-Events/blob/main/DOCS.md#eventfuncinfofunc_method-instance-auto_remove).

 ----